GrandmaGotGuns/GIFinator/README.md

 - App will prompt to share when GIF is ready
 - GIFs are saved in Downloads/VidDown folder

 ---

+## Troubleshooting
+- If you something's messed up with the app, just uninstall the app.
+- Delete the Downloads/VidDown Folder
+- Install the Latest Release of the app.

+---

 ## Thanks